-The SQL INSTEAD OF DELETE trigger is fired before the execution starts.
-So, you can use this trigger to store the values in another table before the delete option, or perform some operation, or deleting different table etc. In this article, we will show you, How to write the INSTEAD OF DELETE Triggers in SQL Server with an example.
+The SQL INSTEAD OF DELETE trigger will fire before the execution starts.
+So, use this SQL INSTEAD OF DELETE trigger to store the values in another table before the delete option, or perform some operation, or deleting different tables, etc.

 Employee Table Audit also holds the same 14 records, along with the Server Instance name, Server name, and Insert Time (Audit Information).

-NOTE: SQL Instead of Delete Triggers can be created in Tables and Views.
-In general, we use these triggers on Views
+NOTE: SQL Instead of Delete Triggers created in Tables and Views.
+Usually, we use these triggers on Views

 Instead Of DELETE Triggers in SQL Server Example

-In this example, we will show you, How to create an Instead of delete Triggers in SQL Server.
-For instance, if you want to restrict the users from deleting the records in the original table, and you want those logs in another historical table then you can use this trigger.
+Let us see how to create an Instead of delete Triggers in SQL Server.
+For instance, if you want to restrict the users from deleting the records in the original table, and you want those logs in another historical table, use this trigger.

-Here, we will create a trigger on the Employee table using the CREATE TRIGGER Statement.
-From the below code snippet you can see that we are using the MERGE Statement to select all the records that you want to delete from the Employee table, and then We are deleting those records from the Audit table.
+Here, we will create a trigger on the Employee table using the CREATE TRIGGER statement.
+From the below code, you can see we are using the MERGE statement to select all the records that you want to delete from the Employee table.
+Then we are deleting those records from the Audit table.

-It means when the user deletes any Employee table record then trigger will delete those records from the audit table, and kept the Employee table unchanged.
+It means when the user deletes any Employee table record, the Instead od delete triggers will delete those records from the audit table.
+And it kept the Employee table unchanged.

 -- Example for INSTEAD OF DELETE Triggers in SQL Server USE [SQL Tutorial] GO CREATE TRIGGER InsteadOfDELETETriggerExample on [EmployeeTable] INSTEAD OF DELETE AS MERGE [EmployeeTableAudit] AS AuditTab USING (SELECT * FROM DELETED) AS Emp ON AuditTab.ID = emp.ID WHEN MATCHED THEN DELETE; PRINT 'We Successfully Fired Our First INSTEAD OF DELETE Triggers in SQL Server.'
 GO

-Let me show you the newly created trigger by opening the Object explorer -> Go to the SQL Tutorial Database -> Go and expand the Employee Table -> and then expand the Triggers Folder
+Let me show you the newly created Instead Of DELETE Trigger by opening the Object explorer.
+Next, Go to the SQL Tutorial Database -> expand the Employee Table -> and then expand the Triggers Folder

 For the demonstration purpose, we are deleting all the records in the Employee table whose Occupation = Professional, or Education = Bachelors.